YanjinChen2023/NcaaGameChecker/README.md

 ### Set up cron jobs

 [TUTORIAL LINK](https://www.jcchouinard.com/python-automation-with-cron-on-mac/)

 Basic steps

 1.In the terminal enter `crontab -e`

 2.press i to go into edit mode

 3.type in `* * * * * /usr/bin/python /path/to/file/<FILENAME>.py /path/to/file/<FILENAME>.log`

 4.press esc

-5.press :wq(shortcut for write and quit)
+5.enter: `:wq`(shortcut for write and quit)

-After writing the crontab, you will get this message: crontab: installing new crontab,which tells you created the crontab.
+6.After writing the crontab, you will get this message: crontab: installing new crontab,which tells you created the crontab.